MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallHyperVVMSetting.md

 ## DESCRIPTION
 The **Set-NetFirewallHyperVVMSetting** cmdlet configures settings for the Hyper-V firewall per-VM settings on the system.
 These settings are applicable to all Hyper-V firewall ports created by a specific Hyper-V firewall VM creator.

-This cmdlet should be used when a Hyper-V VM creator has registered its VM creator ID with the system, when another Hyper-V per-VM setting is already configured for the specified VM creator ID, or when a Hyper-V firewall port is created with the specified VM creator ID.
+This cmdlet should be used when a Hyper-V VM creator has registered its VM creator ID with the system, when another Hyper-V setting is already configured for the specified VM creator ID, or when a Hyper-V firewall port is created with the specified VM creator ID.
 If none of the above are true, then the New-NetFirewallHyperVVMSetting cmdlet should be used.

 ## EXAMPLES